AIRI-Institute/GOLF/README.md

 ```
 Make sure that `n_threads` is equal to the number of workers on each CPU-rich machine.
 Setting `n_threads` to a larger number will result in optimization failures.
 If you wish to only evaluate the last state in each optimization trajectory, set `timelimit` and `eval_early_stop_steps` to the same number: `--timelimit T --eval_early_stop_steps T`.

-After the evaluation is finished, an `evaluation_metrics.json` file with per-step metrics is created.
+After the evaluation is finished, an `evaluation_metrics.json` file with per-step metrics will be created.
 Each record in `evaluation_metrics.json` describes optimization statistics for a single conformation and contains such metrics as: forces/energies MSE, percentage of optimized energy, predicted and ground-truth energies, etc. The final NNP-optimized conformations are stored in `results.db` database.